grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 - `provider` is the name of the APM platform.
 - `// provider-specific configurations` is the respective configuration parameters for your APM provider, which are listed in their respective platform pages.
-- `metrics` is the array of custom metrics you want to export from your test run, if you want.
+- `metrics` is the array of custom metrics you want to export from your test run (optional).
-- `includeDefaultMetrics` should be set if you want built-in metrics to be included in you export.
+- `includeDefaultMetrics` should be set if you want built-in metrics to be included in your export.
 Otherwise only the keys in `metrics` will be exported.
 This is enabled by default, which means the `metrics` key is populated with built-in metrics.
 Passing custom metrics to the `metrics` key and having `includeDefaultMetrics` key enabled makes the configuration object to combine built-in and custom metrics.
-- `includeTestRunId` should be set if you want to have test run ID as a tag/label in your metrics export.
+- `includeTestRunId` should be set if you want to have the test run ID as a tag/label in your metrics export.
 Because it increases the number of metrics recorded by each APM provider, hence increased costs, it is disabled (`false`) by default.

 As you see in the configuration object above, there is an array containing two different objects under the `apm` key.
 This means that you can send metrics to multiple APM providers, provided that you have them enabled in your subscription.
 Please [contact us](https://k6.io/contact) if you want multiple providers to be able to your test run at the same time.